 Next, we see Abraham and Melchizedek.
 We’ve seen Abraham already when (A) he was leaving Ur of the Chaldeans, and (B) when he was with Lot, and now (C) he is with Melchizedek.

 A huge army came.
 Five kings were afraid of this huge army.
 So they made an agreement together and the five kings were going to fight this huge army but they lost the battle.
 Abraham said, “It’s not a problem I have 300 young men and 300 camels.”
 “Abraham, what are we going to do?”
 “Well, saddle the camels; we are going to go for a ride.
 We are going to have a race to Damascus during the night to see who can get there first.”
 “Then what?”
 “Then we are just going to trust God and we are going to kill everybody and we are going to have a great victory.
 Then we come home.”
 That’s exactly what he did.
-Do you see the miracle?
-Five kings were not successful.
+Do you see the miracle? ________ __________ were not successful.
 Abraham didn’t take all his servants.
 He only took three hundred of them!
 It says very specifically in the Bible that he did not take all his servants.
 Abraham was the boss, he was the Mayor of this whole village of servants and he had victory.
 He could have come back and said: “Boys, we earned that pretty easy.
 I’ll tell you what I’ll do.
 Let us split the loot, fifty percent for you guys and fifty percent for me.
 And we will just say that it has been a good night.”
 But he didn’t.
 He says, “I will take nothing.
 My men, they have eaten some things and I don’t know exactly what so let that be.
 Here, make a line of all the things you collected, guys.”
 These three hundred men made a line of all these clothes, sandals and everything that was there.
 One, two, three, clothing here, set the shoes there and lay the coats there.
 “Melchizedek, what is your kind and size?
 Oh, I think that will be a good pair for you.
 Let us take a look at these ten coats.
 That one is too big for you, that one is too small, that one is one too old, that one too fancy, here this one is for you.”
 Then he said to the captive kings “I don’t know whose is whose, so just walk along and take what you own.
 Okay?
 Goodbye, it was nice knowing you, have a good time.”

 That was Abraham, I wish I could be like Abraham.
 My whole life, I always wished I could be like Abraham.
-I think maybe I have faith like Abraham, but I certainly don’t have patience like Abraham.
+I think maybe I have _________ like Abraham, but I certainly don’t have patience like Abraham.
 Abraham was a financial hero and had Financial Freedom.
 Is your giving far more than a meager 10%?
 Are you a financial hero?
 Are you Financially Free?

 II.
 Moses